WDI-SEA/booktown/readme.md

 ##Order
-1. Find all subjects sorted by subject
+1. Find all subjects sorted by subject select subject from subjects;
-2. Find all subjects sorted by location
+2. Find all subjects sorted by location select subject from subjects order by location asc;

 ##Where
-1. Find the book "Little Women"
+1. Find the book "Little Women" select title from books where title = 'Little Women';
-2. Find all books containing the word "Python"
+2. Find all books containing the word "Python" select title from books where title like '%Python%';
-3. Find all subjects with the location "Main St" sort them by subject
+3. Find all subjects with the location "Main St" sort them by subject select subject from subjects where location = 'Main St' order by subject;

 ##Joins

-* Find all books about Computers list ONLY book title
+* Find all books about Computers list ONLY book title select title from books b join subjects s on b.subject_id = s.id where s.subject = 'Computers';

 * Find all books and display ONLY
 	* Book title
 	* Author's first name
 	* Author's last name
 	* Book subject
+	select b.title, a.last_name, a.first_name, s.subject from books b full join authors a on b.author_id = a.id join subjects s on b.subject_id = s.id;

 * Find all books that are listed in the stock table
 	* Sort them by retail price (most expensive first)